+- Passing in all GIAA member schools is determined by the school by awarding a credit. - 2.
+For schools offering courses with year-long grading, eligibility will be determined at the end of each individual semester.
+Yearly averages will not be used for determining eligibility unless half credits are issued each semester. - 3.
 Students gain or lose eligibility on the first day of the subsequent semester.
-The first day of the Fall semester shall be interpreted as the first date of practice for the first sport.
+The first day of the Fall semester will be interpreted as the first date of practice for the first sport.